-Gliadin has been linked to psychosis and schizophrenia.
-It seems that the immune response for people differs.
+Psychosis and schizophrenia specifically have a tie to gliadin.
+It seems that the immune response of people differs.
 While some people may react with an attack of the bowel (celiac disease), others respond by displaying symptoms of schizophrenia or other mental disorders.

 Individuals with recent-onset psychosis and with multi-episode schizophrenia who have increased antibodies to gliadin may share some immunologic features of celiac disease, but their immune response to gliadin differs from that of celiac disease.

 Researchers have also found that children born to mothers with high levels of antibodies to gluten have almost double the risk of developing a psychiatric disorder later in life.
 This is not exclusive to schizophrenia.
-Research suggests that 22% of those with celiac disease will development some form of a neurological or psychological disorder; while as many 57% of people with neurological disfunction test positive for anti-gliadin antibodies.
-Fifty seven percent!
+Research suggests that 22% of those with celiac disease will develop some form of a neurological or psychological disorder; while as many 57% of people with neurological dysfunction test positive for anti-gliadin antibodies.
+Fifty-seven percent!
 That ain’t a small percentage.

 One study found that CD patients were significantly more likely to have state anxiety when compared to controls, and that after 1 year on a gluten-free diet, there was a significant improvement in state anxiety symptoms